Plan an accessible journey

 Planning on accessibility of vehicles and stops

 With the 9292 planner you can plan an accessible journey.
 This means the planner takes accessibility of stops, stations and vehicles into account.
 This is convenient for those who travel in a wheelchair or have difficulty walking, but also for those travelling with a pram or suitcases.
-To plan an accessible journey you can click in the planning block on the website or on the wheelchair symbol in the extra options section of the app.
+To plan an accessible journey you can click in the planning block on the website or on the wheelchair symbol in the extra options section of the app or website.
 In addition, we inform you in the travel advice which stops are provided with a blind-guiding line.

 Accessible public transport for everyone